michaelcychan/typescript-data-structures/README.md

 ```

 ## Doubly Linked List
-The Doubly Linked List Class `TwoWayLinkedList` stores numbers.
-Each `TwoWayLinkedList` consists of instances of the `MyTwoWayNode` class.
+The Doubly Linked List Class `TwoWayLinkedList` is a generic class which can store different types of data.
+Each `TwoWayLinkedList` consists of instances of the `MyTwoWayNode` class, which also stores generic type of data.
+Only nodes storing the same type of data can be linked together.

-Each `MyTwoWayNode` stores a number and two pointers, one to the next and one to the previous `MyTwoWayNode`.
+Each `MyTwoWayNode` stores one data and two pointers, one to the next and one to the previous `MyTwoWayNode`.

 The `TwoWayLinkedList` class has the following functions: